 The Garrotxa is a wild and fascinating area in the Girona province.
-It is a volcanic region of 700 km² with as much as 40 volcanic cones.
+It is a volcanic region of 700 km² with as many as 40 volcanic cones.
 Rich fauna inhabits this beautiful natural world.
 To complete the heavenly scenario, there are plenty of waterfalls and unspoiled nature.

 However, when visiting these wonderful Catalan places you can enjoy two different types of landscapes.
 On one hand, the volcanos with their flows of lava cover the southern part of the region.
 This area is now protected by the La Garrotxa Volcanic Zone Natural Park.
 On the other hand, to the north of the Fluvià river, the landscape switches to abrupt cliffs and narrow gorges that lead to the Alta Garrotxa.
-The flat Bas, Hostoles and Bianya valleys provide a change from the encircling mountains, but are surrounded by some of the thickest and most extensive forests in Catalonia.
+The flat Bas, Hostoles, and Bianya valleys provide a change from the encircling mountains but are surrounded by some of the thickest and most extensive forests in Catalonia.

 Ordesa y Monte Perdido National Park

 Located in the middle along the border of Spain and France, this National Park covers today a territory of 156 km² and it is a protected area of the Pyrenees.
 Actually, the National Park represents the best example of Pyrenean nature.
 So, if you are a mountain lover you just can’t miss it!